Introduction

 Head of the Department Zoltán Tibor Lantos Ph.D.
 Associate Professor

-Background The mission of the Department of Health Promotion Methodology is to represent in the higher education sector the healthy lifestyle and healthcare decision support solutions increasingly used on electronic devices; which is world-class in its form as an educational, research, knowledge and service center.
+Background: The mission of the Department of Virtual Health Guide Methodology is to represent, within the higher education sector, the increasingly prevalent solutions for healthy lifestyles and healthcare decision support on electronic devices.
+The department aims to be world-class, functioning as an educational, research, knowledge, and service center.

-In education, it is primarily adapted to the training programs of the Faculty, while it also plays a role in the training programs of other faculties.
-It makes its training materials available for medical and health sciences students of other domestic institutions.
+In education, the department primarily tailors its programs to the training offered by the Faculty.
+It also shares its training materials with medical and health sciences students from other domestic institutions.

-Through its knowledge-sharing activities, it assumes an active role in disseminating knowledge about people-centered healthcare to both other disciplines and to the general public.
+Through its knowledge-sharing initiatives, the department plays an active role in disseminating knowledge about people-centered health and care to other disciplines and the general public.

-Through a wide range of collaborations, the University is developing health-promoting applications that can be used by the population.
+Through various collaborations, the University is developing health navigation applications that can be utilised by citizens.

 Teaching staff